Search Results

 Speech

-Many of you probably know that the Federal Reserve System comprises 12 regional Reserve Banks, distributed across the country, and the Board of Governors in Washington, D.C.
-But we also have 24 branch offices.
+The Cleveland Fed is one of 12 regional Reserve Banks distributed across the country that, along with the Board of Governors in Washington, D.C., comprise the Federal Reserve System.
 This regional structure helps us to collect information from around the country so that our monetary policy decisions can take into account the diversity of the American economy and its people.
-I am very grateful for the many contacts throughout the Cleveland Fed?s District who generously share with us their insights into business activity, labor markets, and financial conditions.
-This ...
+I am very grateful for the many contacts throughout our District who generously share with us their insights into business activity, labor markets, and financial conditions.
+This timely information is collected through our ...

 FILTER BY year